-Motivational speaker Jim Rohn said that we are the average of the five people we spend the most time with.
-Looking back at my career I can say this with certainty:
+Motivational speaker Jim Rohn is quoted as saying we are the average of the five people we spend the most time with.

 1. SEEK OUT THOSE WHO WANT THE BEST FOR YOU.

-The world is so noisy, and there’s so much information, especially about business.
-A lot of the people making that noise either (1) don’t have the experience you seek but are babbling about it anyway, or (2) have the credentials to speak authoritatively, yet are letting special interests dictate their topic and angle.
+The world is noisy, and there’s so much information out there about business.
+Many people making that noise either (1) don’t have the experience you seek but are babbling about it anyway, or (2) have the credentials to speak authoritatively, yet are letting special interests dictate their topic and angle.

 For that reason, I regularly clean out my email inbox and sweep books off my business bookshelf.
-To be a “keeper,” the email newsletter, podcast, book or magazine must be geared to improving ME and not pushing someone else’s agenda.
+For someone to make the cut as a “keeper,” that person’s email newsletter, podcast, book or magazine must be geared to improving ME and not pushing someone else’s agenda.
 Otherwise, delete!

-We have all listened to podcasts where the host is spewing hyperbole to get traffic to their website or to pander to an affiliate who is going to give them a cut of the profits.
-At first, you may think, “I can look past the special interests and just extract the beef of the message.”
-No, the beef is that person’s profit motive, and you’re lucky to come away with some crumbs.
-Please, sir, may I have some…NOT!
+We have all listened to podcasts where the host is spewing hyperbole to get traffic to a website or gain an affiliate link for payment.
+At first you may think, “I can look past the special interests and just extract the beef of the message.”
+No, sleazy profit at your expense is not beef it is B.S.

 “When in doubt, follow the money.
-If you, the reader or listener, aren’t the beef in the equation, then go elsewhere.”
+If you, the reader or listener, is not the beef in the equation, then go elsewhere.”

 Now that we’ve determined that you should be listening to people who want the best for you, let’s talk about the caliber of information you ingest.